RajYeola/FootQuiz/README.md

 # FootQuiz
-An quiz app for football lovers ⚽
+A quiz app for football lovers ⚽

 ## Tech Stack
 - React